jmend736/todo-lisp/README.md

 ### Overview

-This block of the program is responsible for taking input from the task schedule, as a list of dependencies, and generating graphviz dot files to display the schedule.
+This block of the program is responsible for taking input from the task scheduler, as a list of dependencies, and generating graphviz dot files to display the schedule.

-The goal of the graphics block will be to accomplish this task with few limitations on the format of the input.
+The goal of the graphics block will be to accomplish this task with as few limitations on the format of the input as possible.
 To do this, it will work on generic elements which the user will be able to define.
-If another format of input is desired, simple changes to the input are all that's needed.
+If another format of input is desired, simple changes to the input format are all that's needed typically.

 ### Interface

-The input for the graphics block will be an association list with the work blocks and a specified format.
+The input for the graphics block will be an list with the work blocks and a specified format.
 The format will be built using generic elements.
 To define a format you must define the generic elements and pass both the format and elements into the function.

 ```scheme
 ;; To define a generic element